KDE/documentation-docs-kdenlive-org/README.md

 **Windows:** `.\make epub`

 The epub ebook is generated in `build/epub` (e.g. with `/path/to/kdenlive-docs/build/epub`).
 Open the ebook by double click `index.xhtml`.

+## Get involved

+Contribute to this Manual.
+[More details see here](https://community.kde.org/Kdenlive/Workgroup/Documentation).

 ## Status of translation